Magnolian

-Bayasgalan Dulguun, better known under his stage name Magnolian is a Mongolian indie folk artist and singer-songwriter.
+Dulguun Bayasgalan, better known under his stage name Magnolian is a Mongolian indie folk artist, singer-songwriter, filmmaker, and entrepreneur.
 He sings in both Mongolian and English and describes himself as a crooner.

-On Spotify, Magnolian is the second most-streamed Mongolian artist after The Hu.
+On Spotify, Magnolian is the third most-streamed Mongolian artist after The Hu and Bodikhuu.

 Biography

-Dulguun has been playing guitar since the age of twelve and began composing songs of his own when he was a teen.
+Dulguun was born on April 27, 1991 in Ulaanbaatar, Mongolia.
+He is the son of Munkhtsetseg Chultem and Bayasgalan Danzandorj, one of the founders of Golomt Bank and Bodi International.

 In 2014, he chose the stage name Magnolian (a pun based on the similarity of the words "Mongolia" and "magnolia") to avoid being confused with another Mongolian artist who had the same name, Dulguun.

-Magnolian's career in music began in 2015 when he performed as the only solo act at Mongolia's largest music festival, Playtime.
+Magnolian's career in music began in 2015 when he performed as the only solo act at Mongolia's largest music festival, Playtime Festival.
 Soon after this performance he released his first EP Famous Men.
 2016 marked Mangolian's first performance abroad, in South Korea.
 In 2017, he performed at the South by Southwest festival in Austin, Texas.
+In 2018, Dulguun co-founded the Fat Cat Jazz Club, one of the most successful venues operating in Ulaanbaatar.
+Magnolian's discography features significantly in Hideo Kojima's 2025 video game Death Stranding 2: On the Beach, including an original song written specifically for the game, "Woods".